inflation/sanaemacs/README.md

 `#syl20bnr/spacemacs` channel.

 # Prerequisites
-Spacemacs is an extension of a popular text editor called Emacs.
-Thus you need to first install base Emacs and then download the Spacemacs extension files with Git.
+Sanaemacs is an extension of a popular text editor called Emacs.
+Thus you need to first install base Emacs and then download the Sanaemacs extension files with Git.

 ## Emacs
-Spacemacs requires Emacs 25.1 or above.
+Sanaemacs requires Emacs 25.1 or above.
 The development version of Emacs is not *officially* supported, but it should nevertheless be expected to work.

 Some modes require third-party tools that you'll have to install via your